MerlinHeidemanns/election_forecast_france/README.md

 ### Problems

 * The model does not implement sum to zero restrictions correctly for pollsters with only one poll.
 The restriction over their number of polls does not work.

+* Polls report data on subsets of the voting population.
+So separate on whom they report from those who do not express a vote intention given options:
+  * reported as having a vote intention
+  * no vote choice given selection

+### Abbreviations

+* I = interroges